 - Filtering.
 Pivot tables contain several tools for filtering data.
 You can use them to define the particular data sets you (don’t) want to display in the table.
 As you set up the filter, any associated visualizations or metrics also update to reflect the filtered data.

 - Charts.
 Once you make a pivot table, you can easily create a pivot chart.
 It is the visual representation of a pivot table.
 Kohezion offers various layouts, such as heatmaps, table bar charts, line charts, and area charts.

-Pivot tables are most commonly used in situations where data needs to be aggregated, and sliced and diced for analysis.
-It’s particularly useful when you are looking to calculate and summarize data in order to make comparisons.
+Users usually opt for pivot tables in situations where they need to aggregate and slice and dice data for analysis.
+It’s handy when you are looking to calculate and summarize data to make comparisons.
 Within Kohezion, we see our customers commonly use pivot tables to do the following:

 - Run automatic calculations on summed or counted values

 - Create %’s of totals

 - Segment data by date, the user, or other variable and calculate totals

 - Organize data into columns and rows with automatic calculations that would otherwise be impossible with Excel